Chymyst/chymyst-core/docs/chymyst10.md

 Distributed molecules differ from local molecules in two ways:

-- they use a different emitter type: `DM` instead of `M`
+- They use a different emitter type: `DM` instead of `M`.
-- defining a `DM` needs an implicit `ClusterConfig` value to be available in scope
+- Defining a `DM` needs an implicit `ClusterConfig` value to be available in scope.

 Distributed molecules are always non-blocking.